PlasmaPy/PlasmaPy/docs/contributing/testing_guide.rst

   .. note::

      When using pre-commit, a hook for codespell_ will check for and fix common misspellings.
-If you encounter and words caught by codespell_ that should *not* be fixed, please add these false positives to ``ignore-words-list`` under ``codespell`` in
+If you encounter any words caught by codespell_ that should *not* be fixed, please add these false positives to ``ignore-words-list`` under ``codespell`` in
      :file:`pyproject.toml`.